-Next week is Teacher Appreciation Week, with Tuesday, May 6th being National Teacher Day.
+Next week is Teacher Appreciation Week.
 Some schools choose to celebrate their teachers closer to the end of the year, but either way, it’s time to think about teacher appreciation gifts.

 While I sometimes try my hand at crafts, it’s not my strong suit and most likely not something that I should give to anyone as a gift.
 And as a former teacher, I know some of the teacher gifts that I most appreciated.